Micro-Tidal Disruption Events at Galactic Centers: Conclusion

-With wide-field X-ray telescopes such as the Einstein Probe, we may be able to perform a targeted search for this type of transient.
-If confirmed, this not only provides a natural mechanism to produce micro-TDE events, but also may serve as another powerful probe to the stellar distribution at galactic centers, in addition to QPEs and future GW measurements of EMRIs.
+Future observational confirmation of such events would not only provide a natural mechanism for producing micro-TDE events, but also serve a powerful probe of the stellar distribution in galactic centers, complementing QPEs and future gravitational wave measurements of EMRIs.